16 years later, we failed to take Oprah’s “You get a car!” moment to heart

 Yet the most memorable moment of Winfrey’s long and profoundly eventful career was when she gave away a bunch of cars on TV.

-As of last Sunday, September 13, it’s been 16 years since The Oprah Winfrey Show episode in which the host gave all 276 audience members brand-new Pontiac G6 sedans, which retailed, at the time, for around $28,500.
-It was the year Facebook was created, and the year before YouTube was, which means that the entire era of shareable clips and memed social media responses has taken place since the episode first aired.
-Still, the image and audio of Winfrey screaming “You get a car!
+As of last Sunday, September 13, it’s been 16 years since The Oprah Winfrey Show episode in which the host gave all 276 audience members brand-new Pontiac G6 sedans.
+It was the same year that Facebook was created, and the year before YouTube was, which means that the entire era of shareable clips and memed social media responses has taken place since the episode first aired.
+Still, the memory of Winfrey screaming “You get a car!
 You get a car!
-You get a car!” above a shocked audience who is screaming even louder remains as indelible as ever today.
+You get a car!” above a shocked audience, who is screaming even louder, remains as indelible as ever today.

 But why has that moment of Olympic generosity and feverish joy struck such an indelible chord in the popular imagination for all these years?
 And what does it mean that it has?